scarrozzo/ratelimit4j/README.md

     RateLimiter<FixedWindowCounterRateLimiterConfig> rateLimiter = new RedisFixedWindowCounterRateLimiter(
        new FixedWindowCounterRateLimiterConfig(500L, 1L), redissonClient, TransactionOptions.defaults());
    ```
    Each constructor receives algorithm configuration parameters as input.
-For the list of parameters of each algorithm and their meaning go to [Algorithm configuration parameters](#algorithm-configuration-parameters)
+For the list of parameters of each algorithm and their meaning go to [Algorithm configuration parameters](#algorithm-configuration-parameters).
 4) Invoke the rate limiter's "evalutateRequest" method where you want to apply the rate limiter (the name of the method is indifferent from the algorithm used/instantiated):
     ```Java
      rateLimiter.evaluateRequest(key);